Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/2-Experiment-1/_index.md

 pre : " <b> 13.2 </b> "
 ---

-You should set up the required repositories in [13.1 Prepare Source Code](13-experiments-with-gitHub-actions-merge-group/1-prepare-source-code) if you have not done it yet.
+You should set up the required code repositories in [13.1 Prepare Source Code](13-experiments-with-gitHub-actions-merge-group/1-prepare-source-code) if you have not done it yet.

 In this section, you are going to first merge person *a*'s code changes into the *main* branch.
 Once that’s done, you create a pull request to integrate person *b*'s updates.
 This action trigger the CI workflow, and you might discover something interesting along the way.
 Let's and explore!